w-jablonski/files/Polish_English_characters_layout/README.md

 b c w z v  ? _ , . k
 ```
 This exhibits many similarities to my layout presented above.
 And putting O above A seems like a good idea.
 I indeed tried putting O above E and didn't like it — the hand felt "undecided" and I would often
 mistype the two letters.
-However, with the vowel pair now being at the index finger this feels like the hand is indeed more "free" to switch between the two keys.
+However, with the vowel pair now being at the index finger this feels like the hand is indeed more "free" to switch between the two.
 Great job so far!

 <br>

 ### Ideas

-Putting ZT under middle finger seems also possible — provided that SZCZ and STRZ can still be typed comfortably, which I think they can.
-See below.
+Putting ZT under middle finger seems also possible.
+See below for a sketch that hopefully allows SZCZ, STRZ, RZ, SZ, CZ, DZ and CH to be typed comfortably.
 This could possibly allow fitting H under left hand or reduce lateral stretches.

 <img width="240" alt="idea_kb" src="https://github.com/user-attachments/assets/1cd6947f-602a-487d-bb74-d003c5b23692" />